RahulRR16/RahulRR16/README.md

 # iOS Developer Portfolio

 ## 👋 About Me
 Hi!
-I'm an iOS Developer with 5 years of experience building high-quality, user-friendly applications.
+I'm an iOS Engineer with a strong background in building high-quality, user-friendly applications.
 Passionate about clean architecture, Swift programming, and crafting seamless user experiences.

 - 💻 Proficient in Swift, UIKit, SwiftUI, Combine, and CoreData.
 - 🔹 Experienced in MVC, MVVM, and Clean Architecture.